 Terms and conditions are incredibly important when it comes to protecting yourself from legal claims.
 Intellectual property rights disputes are the single biggest cause of lawsuits on the web.
 Using your terms to position yourself to minimize the risks associated with copyrights, trademarks and patents is a must unless you enjoy being sued.

-If you have questions about your terms and conditions, feel free to contact me for a free review.
+If you have questions about your terms and conditions and intellectual property rights, feel free to contact me for a free review.

 Richard A. Chapo, Esq.